 But until they catch a clue, what are we to do?

-- If my tension is too tight, I LOOSEN the tension by turning the thread tension dial in HALF increments towards #9.
+- If upper thread tension is too TIGHT, LOOSEN the tension by turning the thread tension dial in HALF increments towards #9.
 And then, I retest.

-- And if my tension is too loose, I TIGHTEN the tension by turning the thread tension dial in HALF increments towards #0.
+- If upper thread tension is toot LOOSE, TIGHTEN the tension by turning the thread tension dial in HALF increments towards #0.
 And then, I retest.

-Which, of course, is contrary to much of the advice online and on YouTube!
+Which, of course, is contrary to much of the advice I’ve viewed on YouTube!

 - Set the tension to zero (0) and stitch a stitching line.
 Is the needle thread too loose or too tight?